trueos/pcbsd/src-qt5/docs/install.rst

 The following is a glossary of terms used by ZFS:

 **Pool:** a collection of devices that provides physical storage and data replication managed by ZFS.
-This pooled storage model eliminates the concept of volumes and the associated problems of partitions, provisioning, wasted bandwidth and stranded storage.
+This pooled storage model eliminates the concept of volumes and the associated problems of partitions, provisioning, wasted bandwidth, and stranded storage.
 Thousands of filesystems can draw from a common storage pool, each one consuming only as much space as it actually needs.
 The combined I/O bandwidth of all devices in the pool is available to all filesystems at all times.
 The
 `Storage Pools Recommendations <http://www.solarisinternals.com/wiki/index.php/ZFS_Best_Practices_Guide#ZFS_Storage_Pools_Recommendations>`_ of the ZFS Best